TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-02-10-how-to-test-monorepo-after-split-before-actual-split.md

     **The latter takes a huge amount of time**.
 The time we don't have to spare in 2020.

     **How can we make it faster while keeping the test quality high?**
-tweet: "New Post on #php 🐘 blog: How to Test Monorepo After Split Before Actually Split"
 tweet_image: "/assets/images/posts/split_before_split.png"
 ---